CleverRaven/Cataclysm-DDA/doc/FACTIONS.md

 ---------------------- | --
 `"kill on sight"`      | Members of the acting faction are always hostile to members of the object faction.
 `"watch your back"`    | Members of the acting faction will treat attacks on members of the object faction as attacks on themselves.
 `"share my stuff"`     | Members of the acting faction will not object if members of the object faction take items owned by the acting faction.
+Camps of the acting faction will allow members of the object faction to eat from their food stores (including water access).
+`"share public goods"` | Camps of the acting faction will allow members of the object faction to drink from camp water wells.
+Irrelevant if the relationship already allows "share my stuff".
 `"guard your stuff"`   | Members of the acting faction will object if someone takes items owned by the object faction.
 `"lets you in"`        | Members of the acting faction will not object if a member of the object faction enters territory controlled by the acting faction.
+No current gameplay effect.
 `"defends your space"` | Members of the acting faction will become hostile if someone enters territory controlled by the object faction.
+No current gameplay effect.
 `"knows your voice"`   | Members of the acting faction will not comment on speech by members of the object faction.

-So far, only `"kill on sight"`, `"knows your voice"`, and `"watch your back"` have been implemented.